guptasu/mixer/doc/dev/adapters.md

 * A Go struct that implements '`Handler' `interfaces for all supported templates.

-An adapter implementation therefore usually contains a Go struct named `'builder'`*`* `and a Go struct named `'handler' (`The name of the structs is not important, but for the purpose of this document, let's call them `builder` and `handler)`.
+An adapter implementation therefore usually contains a Go struct named `builder` and a Go struct named `handler`.
+(The name of the structs is not important, but for the purpose of this document, let's call them `builder` and `handler).

 An adapter's `builder` type must implement the `HandlerBuilder` interface for all the templates the adapter supports.
 An adapter's `handler` type must implement the `Handler `interface for all the templates the adapter supports.
 It is these two objects that Mixer uses to interact with the adapter for passing template-specific `Type` and `Instance` objects respectively.
 The following section explains how and when Mixer and adapter interaction happens via these objects.